 Some years ago I found myself wondering if a not supposed thread safe class was being used by multiple threads without being synchronized.
 In that occasion I wrote about it here Threading mess! and here Threading mess (2)!.

 At that time (9 years ago) we had no threads neither atomic in the c++ standard and the solution proposed was based on pthreads and on gcc atomic builtins.
-I think it's time to refresh the implementation using some C++11 features.

 The idea is very simple, upon entering a critical section (part of code that should not be executed concurrently) we should save the current thread id resetting the stored value as soon the thread leaves the critical section.
 If a thread tries to enter a critical section but we already have a thread id saved then we have detected the collision.